Launceston, Tasmania: Governance

 Much of Launceston is contained within the City of Launceston local government area, although some outer suburbs are part of adjacent council districts: for instance Riverside, Legana and parts of Trevallyn are part of the West Tamar Council; Prospect Vale and Blackstone Heights are included in the Meander Valley Council.

 Launceston City Council meetings are held in the Launceston Town Hall.
 The Mayor of the City of Launceston uses the honorific the Right Worshipful.
 In 2002, Janie Dickenson became the youngest female elected mayor in Australia.
-The current mayor, Albert Van Zetten, was initially elected in 2007, before being re-elected in 2009, 2011, 2014 and 2018.
+The current mayor is Matthew Garwood, elected in 2023.
+He was elected via by-election following the previous mayor, Danny Gibson, stepping down from the role due to grooming allegations.
+The mayor preceding Danny Gibson, Albert Van Zetten, was initially elected in 2007, before being re-elected in 2009, 2011, 2014 and 2018.

 State Upper House seats that incorporate parts of Launceston are the Electoral Divisions of Paterson, Windermere and Rosevears.
-For federal elections, Launceston falls within the Division of Bass, with the sitting member being Bridget Archer for the Liberal Party of Australia, who won the seat in the 2019 election.
-The state Lower House seat is also called the Division of Bass, and is one of the five electorates in the Tasmanian House of Assembly.
+For federal elections, Launceston falls within the Division of Bass, with the sitting member being Jess Teesdale from the Australian Labor Party, who won the seat in the 2025 election.
+The state Lower House seat is also called the Division of Bass and is one of the five electorates in the Tasmanian House of Assembly.
 Both federal and state seats share common boundaries.

 Flag

-The Launceston flag design is based on the city's Coat of Arms granted by the College of Arms, London on 11 June 1957.
+The Launceston flag design is based on the city's Coat of Arms granted by the College of Arms, London, on 11 June 1957.
 The Brisbane Street Mall, the War memorial at Royal Park, atop the Council Chambers and on top of the Albert Hall are places in the city where the flag is regularly flown.
 Flying the flag is restricted to Council Property.
 The three intersecting lines in the flag represent the city's three rivers (North Esk, South Esk and Tamar) and the two rectangles in the lines represent tin ingots.
 The strip across the top with the jagged edge is green to represent the city's parks, gardens and surrounding countryside.
 Waratah flowers at the top symbolise all flowers and similar beauties of nature.
 The ingots are included because Launceston used to be a large tin-smelting centre.
 The little circle at the river junction is Launceston.